-1 In a web browser, type:

-- 2 Log into the BIRT iServer Release 11 Configuration Console as Administrator. - 3 If you have not migrated a volume from an earlier release to BIRT iServer Release 11 yet, you must first delete the default partition that the installation program creates.
+- 1 In a web browser, type: - http://localhost:8910/acadmin/config - 2 Log into the BIRT iServer Release 11 Configuration Console as Administrator. - 3 If you have not migrated a volume from an earlier release to BIRT iServer Release 11 yet, you must first delete the default partition that the installation program creates.
 If you have already performed this step, skip to step 4.
-Otherwise, perform the following tasks: - 1 Choose Advanced view. - 2 From the side menu, choose Partitions.
-On Partitions, point to the arrow next to DefaultPartition and choose Delete, as shown in Figure 4-115.
+Otherwise, perform the following tasks: - Choose Advanced view. - 2 From the side menu, choose Partitions.
+On Partitions, point to the arrow next to DefaultPartition and choose Delete, as shown in Figure 4-92.